Iraq watchdog suspends 10 TV channels for inciting violence

 More than 170 people have been killed in the fighting - the worst Iraq has seen since Sunnis started staging protests in December to complain about their treatment by Prime Minister Nuri al-Maliki’s Shi‘ite-led government.

-The watchdog said sectarian language used in the reports encouraged “criminal acts of revenge by attacking the security forces”.
+The watchdog said sectarian launguage used in the reports encouraged “criminal acts of revenge by attacking the security forces”.

 “The CMC sees in the speech and content propagated by the channels...an incitement and escalation which leans towards misleading and exaggeration more than towards objectivity,” the watchdog said in a statement published on Sunday.